q6404065/HaoWu_Open_Source/Penetration_Test/readme.md

-# This project is to record every legal penetration test process.
+# This project is to record a legal penetration test process.
 ### And the specific parts including:
 ```
 Network range detect